Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 The original source for these transcriptions is Bach’s autograph manuscript.
-In the “Literal Transcription” this manuscript has simply been copied and transposed down a fifth (plus an octave).
-All the bowings in the “Literal Transcriptions” are Bach’s.
+In the “Literal Transcription” all of the notes have simply been transposed down into the new cello key (either A major or G major).
+All the bowings and other markings//indications in the “Literal Transcriptions” are Bach’s.
 In the “Edited Concert Versions” however, Bach’s bowings have very often been changed.
 Three of the movements have so many awkward (if not impossible) double-stops that they are also offered in versions for cello duo, which avoids all double stops and chords for the cellist playing the melodic line.

-Curiously, for every movement of this Partita, except for the Preludio, the transposition down by an extra tone into G major is very advantageous.
-Suddenly, the double-stops and passagework are so much easier.
-Unfortunately, the Preludio not only doesn’t like G major: when we transpose it down an additional tone it is actually impossible to play it because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
+Curiously, for every movement of this Partita except for the Preludio, a transposition down by an extra tone into G major (hence a major sixth downwards transposition instead of our normal perfect fifth) is very advantageous.
+Suddenly, the doublestops and passagework are so much easier.
+Unfortunately, the Preludio not only doesn’t like G major: when we transpose it down by an additional tone it is actually impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
 What a shame!
 In all the other movements there is only ever one note that becomes out-of-range (in bar 22 of Minuet I).
-We thus have a choice between:
+For this Partita we thus have a choice between:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend

-The Duo Versions have no need to be transposed into G major because the fact of dividing up all the double-stops between two players makes them the easiest version of all.
-We could evem happily play them in the original violin key of E major, simply transposed down an octave.
+The Duo Versions have no need to be transposed into the easier key of G-major because the fact of dividing up all the double-stops between two players makes these the easiest version of all.
+We could even happily play them in the original violin key of E major, simply transposed down an octave.

 No notes have been changed in the adaptation for solo cello, however many bowings have been slightly modified.
 The most common bowing modification is the simple addition of short slurs in passages that, for the violin, are played entirely with separate bows.
 This is because bow changes (especially in string crossings) are more laboured on the cello than on the violin, so these slurs have been added to avoid scratching and to increase the musical fluidity (see Adapting Bach’s Violin Music to the Cello).